 Today, we focus on the hunting enthusiast who needs compact equipment for hunting or spotting targets in low-light environments or complete darkness.

-The Leupold LTO Tracker is the lightest model in the LTO series.
+The Leupold LTO Tracker HD is the lightest model in the LTO series.
 It has some great features that will help give you an edge when you are hunting or spotting animals.
 Conitnue reading our Leupold LTO tracker review to find out about all the fetaures and how it compares to other thermal monoculars.

-But you might be wondering, what will you be doing with a handheld monocular if your not going to mount it on your rifle?
-A thermal imaging monocular can be very useful as you can carry it in your pocket and when needed use it to spot or track your targets.
-Monoculars are also typically less expensive than thermal imaging scopes making them a cheaper alternative if you do not need to take shots in complete darkness or from very far away.
+But you might be wondering, what will you be doing with a handheld tracker if your not going to mount it on your rifle?
+A thermal imaging tracker can be very useful as you can carry it in your pocket and when needed use it to spot or track your targets.
+Thermal trackers are also typically less expensive than thermal imaging scopes making them a cheaper alternative if you do not need to take shots in complete darkness or from very far away.

-This monocular boasts a 240 x 204 resolution display.
+This thermal viewer boasts a 390x390 resolution display.
 It can display images with high clarity and excellent contrast so that you can tell what you are looking at.
 This makes it easy to identify a target in little to no light environments.
-The LTO screen is not the widest, however you can still tell what image it is displaying, whether it’s a tree, a person, a car, a boar, etc.
+The LTO screen is not the biggest, however you can still tell what image it is displaying, whether it’s a tree, a person, a car, a boar, etc.

-This thermal imager runs at a 30Hz refresh rate meaning it refreshes the image 30 times per second.
+This thermal imager runs at a 25Hz refresh rate meaning it refreshes the image 25 times per second.
 It produces images that are similar to real-world movement by eliminating any jerks or jumps which the human eye can up pick with lower refresh rates.

 This thermal imager also has a fixed reticle.
 The focus does not shift, but you can zoom up to 6X on the 1.22-inch screen which can be useful when you need a closer look at a far away object.

-The Leupold LTO Tracker comes with a super-sensitive (microbolometer) 206 x 156 infrared sensor.
-It can thermally detect objects from a distance of up to 600 yards (rated by manufacturer).Realistically, this viewer can identify objects from a distance of 120 yards when it is around 5o° F outside.
+The Leupold LTO Tracker HD comes with a super-sensitive (microbolometer) 320 x 240 infrared sensor.
+It can thermally detect objects from a distance of up to 750 yards (rated by manufacturer).Realistically, this viewer can identify objects from a distance of 150 yards when it is around 5o° F outside.
 This makes it easy for you as a hunter since you don’t need to be too close to an animal to take a shot.

-This viewer captures images and displays them in a wide field of view.
-You will have more detail displayed on the 21-degree display.
+This viewer captures images and displays them in a wide field of view (24° FOV).
 This results in better detection of objects and even recognizing them at a further distance.

 It has three push buttons that sit on top of the monocular.
 The left button allows changing of the color palettes while the center button lets you zoom in and out.
 With the right button, you’ll be able to toggle on and off as needed.

-Leupold LTO Tracker comes with six color palettes.
+Leupold LTO Tracker HD comes with eight color palettes.
 You will be able to select from one of these colors simply through the push of a button.

-The color selection on this viewer includes; black, white, hi-white, red, hi-black, and green.
+The color selection on this viewer includes; black, white, hi-white, hi-black, red, green, range and copper.
 This allows you to customize the display so that you can see heat signatures in the color you want.

 You have a device with an IP67 water resistance rating.
 The housing is completely protected from dust, and it can withstand immersion in water up to a depth of 1 meter without any damage.